 Tanzanite is a part of the Zoisite minerals family or the silicate family.
 The Zoisite mineral can naturally be found in many shades and hues like pink, green, blue etc. or may even be colorless.

 Tanzanite is a rare multi-dimensional color gemstone that reflects vibrant hues of blues and violets.
-What makes this one of the rarest gemstones is that the likelihood of finding tanzanite anywhere else except the Mererani Hills in Arusha, Tanzania is almost impossible.
+What makes this one of the rarest gemstones is that the likelihood of finding tanzanite anywhere else except the Mererani Hills near Arusha (Tanzania) is almost impossible

 The Tanzanite birthstone was declared as a birthstone for December by the American Gem Trade Association in 2002.
 It is the birthstone for the zodiac signs, Aries and Pisces.
 Tanzanite shares its birthstone of December status with 2 other blue gems, Turquoise and Zircon.